tud-amr/semantic_dsp_map/README.md

 ## User Instructions
 ### Overview
 Our map handles noise from semantic and instance (Panoptic) segmentation image, depth image, pose, and object transfromation estimation to build an instance-aware semantic map.
 There are three modes that can be choosen: ZED2 Mode (__recommended__), Superpoint Mode, and Static Mode.
-See below for difference and how to use each of them.
+Below shows the instructions of these mode. __Before you use one of them, please read__ [this](docs/custom_files.md) to know the input __data format__ shared by all three modes.

 ### ZED2 Mode (Recommended)
 SDK of getting depth image, 3D BBOX, instance masks, and pose from [ZED2 camera](https://www.stereolabs.com/docs) is used to realize real-time mapping.
 An additional semantic segmentation network can also be used to give semantic labels to all objects.